fastrgv/RufasCube/README.md

 -------------------------------------------
 * graphics card & driver that supports OpenGL version 3.3 or later;
 * Windows, GNU/Linux or a Mac running OS-X;
-* rufascube_gnu is the executable name on GNU/Linux.
+* cube_gnu,seven_gnu are the executable names on GNU/Linux.
-* rufascube_osx is the executable for Mac OS-X.
+* cube_osx,seven_osx are the executables for Mac OS-X.
-* binw32\rufascube32.exe is the 32-bit executable for Windows.
+* binw32\cube32.exe,binw32\seven32.exe are the 32-bit executables for Windows.
-* binw64\rufascube64.exe is the 64-bit executable for Windows.
+* binw64\cube64.exe,binw64\seven64.exe are the 64-bit executables for Windows.

-## Setup of rufascube:
+## Setup of cube, seven:
 -------------------------------------------

 Mac users see "osx-setup.txt".